sadkowsk/native-lands-locator/README.md

 ### 2-B. Task Sequence
 Prompt engineering methods[^5][^6]

-See *instructionsprompt.md* above for the exact instructions prompt that implements the following NLP task sequence:
+See *instructionsprompt.md* above for the exact instructions that prompt following NLP task sequence:

 **i.
 Named Entity Recognition**
 - This is the first step, where the system identifies geographic entities mentioned in the input text or attachments.